josh-works/josh-works.github.io/_pages/scootering.md

 permalink: /scootering
 ---

+_this page is still in a bit of a draft mode_

 I pursue ease, joy, and meaningfulness.
 Sometimes successfully.

 A big part of that ease and joy comes from being able to nearly effortlessly move around the city I live in, parking literally whereever I want, always very close to my destination.
 I ride something a bit bigger than a bicycle, that is fairly fast, and powered by something other than my own legs, that is not a motorcycle.